yordadev/laravel-email-archive/README.md

 - Docker

 ## Getting Started
-These instructions will get you a copy of the project up and running testing purposes.
+These instructions will get you a copy of the project up and running.

 ```shell
 docker-compose up -d --build